 This study includes anyone strongly matched to the study participants, whether their ancestor's surname is Duke or Dukes.

 DNA inheritance patterns are random.
 Some direct line descendants do not inherit DNA from a particular ancestor or do not share any of the DNA they did inherit with another sibling or cousin and thus will not be helpful to our study which is based on cousin matching using both atDNA and yDNA results.

 In every case the DNA results of the oldest generation in a family line will have the strongest DNA results, thus for example it is best if the study uses your parent’s DNA results rather than yours.

 Our work is based on the concepts identified by the International Society of Genetic Genealogy.
-As the Duke study has now grown to many participants we evolved to use wikitree.com to capture the growing inter-connected lineage data.
-We use wikitree's 7cM threshold as a benchmark for confirming relationships; we post your furthest triangulation matches on wikitree as we identify them and encourage you to post your own matches for your siblings and near cousins using the wikitree.com DNA confirmation guidance so that your lineage will be fully DNA verified.
+As the study grew we evolved to use wikitree.com to capture the evolving inter-connected lineage data.
+We use wikitree's 7cM threshold as a benchmark for confirming relationships; we post your furthest triangulation matches on wikitree as we identify them; and we encourage you to post your own matches for your siblings and near cousins using the wikitree.com DNA confirmation guidance so that your line can be fully DNA-verified.

 Steps to Join Duke Family atDNA Study:

 Phase one: complete atDNA testing with ancestryDNA, MyHeritage, FamilyTreeDNA or 23&Me.
 Testing techniques vary by company between a cheek swab or collecting a small amount of saliva.
 For the best prices look for holiday sales.